Discipline Quotas: The Obama Administration's Evil Lives On (Part 2)

 Student misconduct rates are not usually the same among different racial groups.
 A 2014 study in the Journal of Criminal Justice by criminologist John Paul Wright and his co-authors, for example, found that racial disparities in student discipline resulted from more frequent misbehavior by black students, not racism.

 The Supreme Court’s ruling in U.S. v.
 Armstrong….rejected the “presumption that people of all races commit all types of crimes” at the same rate, which is “contradicted by” reality.
-Blacks, who are only 13 percent of the population, commit nearly half of all homicides….the homicide rate is 10 times higher among black teens than white teens.
+Blacks, who are only 13 percent of the population, commit nearly half of all homicides…the homicide rate is 10 times higher among black teens than white teens.

 There is more, including links that I have omitted, in the linked article.
 It strikes me that this body of law is one of several that the Left refuses to recognize, and likely will overturn as soon as it has the opportunity.